-Having male plants more than the female presence in the growing area can affect fairly the amount of bud production, especially for growers.
-The same goes for the female ratio at a higher level, although it affects the other plants more favorably for the grower’s eyes.
+Having more male plants than the female presence in the growing area can affect the bud production, especially for growers.
+The same goes for the female ratio at a higher level, although it affects the other plants more favorably in the grower’s eyes.

-In this article, we are going to investigate the effects of having both male and female sexes of a single cannabis plant and what are the causes for this occurrence.
-We will also provide guidelines on how to easily identify a hermaphrodite cannabis plant.
+In this article, we are going to investigate the effects of having both male and female sexes of a single cannabis plant and the causes for this occurrence.
+We will also provide guidelines on how to identify a hermaphrodite cannabis plant easily.
 Most importantly, we will tackle how hermaphroditism greatly affects regular cannabis seeds.
 Scroll down to reveal more information.

 What is Hermaphrodite?

-In simple means, a hermaphrodite is any particular living being that has both female and male sexes.
+By simple means, a hermaphrodite is any particular living being that has both female and male sexes.
 It occurs and happens simultaneously.
-For plants, this is a natural occurrence that helps them to survive more because they are self-sufficient to fertilized themselves without having the need for other plants.
+For plants, this is a natural occurrence that helps them survive more because they are self-sufficient to fertilize themselves without needing other plants.

 For marijuana plants, it is fairly common to have a single plant to produce both male and female sexes.
 It has flowers that provide both of the sexes.
 However, if you purchased feminized cannabis seeds from a reputable seed bank, there is much less likelihood of producing hermaphrodite plants.

-When you purchased from a renowned seed bank, there are less expected hermaphrodite plants to develop because of the intensive care they put into the seeds.
-However, if you still have hermaphrodite plants present in your garden, there is a greater possibility that the environmental condition impacts the development of it.
+When you purchase from a renowned seed bank, there are less expected hermaphrodite plants to develop because of the intensive care they put into the seeds.
+However, if you still have hermaphrodite plants present in your garden, there is a greater possibility that the environmental condition impacts its development.